jmylchreest/keylightd/contrib/flatpak/README.md

 1. The release workflow is triggered when a tag is pushed or manually triggered
 2. After GoReleaser builds and uploads the binaries, the flatpak job runs
 3. The flatpak job builds packages for both amd64 and arm64 architectures
-4. For each architecture, it fetches the corresponding pre-compiled binaries
+4. For each architecture:
-5. Creates a modified version of this manifest to use the pre-built binaries
+   - It creates a full source archive of the repository
+   - Vendors Go modules for reproducible builds
+   - Dynamically generates a complete Flatpak manifest with correct version information
+   - Specifies the 23.08 SDK version to ensure compatibility
+   - Builds the Flatpak directly from source
-6. Builds and publishes both flatpak packages to the same release
+5. Builds and publishes both flatpak packages to the same release

 ## Features